marcusrebelo/powershell-backups/README.md

 # powershell-backups
-powershell for backups of NAS
+powershell for backups of NAS to local drive